ftsrg/theta/hu.bme.mit.theta.formalism.sts/README.md

 ## Tool

-The tool can be built using the command `./gradlew theta-sts` (Linux) or `gradle.bat theta-sts` (Windows).
+Use one of the following commands to build the tool.

+- Linux, command line: `./gradlew theta-sts-cli`
+- Linux, GUI: `./gradlew theta-sts-gui`
+- Windows, command line: `gradlew.bat theta-sts-cli`
+- Windows, GUI: `gradlew.bat theta-sts-gui`

 The runnable file will appear under _build/libs_.
 The tool also requires the libraries in the _../lib_ folder (if you work on Windows, also read the README there).

-The tool can be run with `java -jar theta-sts.jar [arguments]`.
+The command line tool can be run with `java -jar theta-sts-cli.jar [arguments]`.
 If no arguments are given, a help screen is displayed about the arguments and their possible values.
-For example, put the example above in a file called `counter.system` and call `java -jar theta-sts.jar --model counter.system --domain EXPL --refinement SEQ_ITP --loglevel 3`.
+For example, put the example above in a file called `counter.system` and call `java -jar theta-sts-cli.jar --model counter.system --domain EXPL --refinement SEQ_ITP --loglevel 3`.

+The GUI tool can be run simply by executing `theta-sts-gui.jar`.
+Use the controls to load the model, adjust parameters and run the algorithm. _Note, that the AIGER frontend is only supported by the command line tool._